fabrisodotps1/M365PSProfile/README.md

 - Current user, Current Host

 Be aware that there are diffrent Profile Files for PowerShell 5 and 7.
-For Example "Current user, Current Host" on Windows

 ```pwsh
 #PowerShell 5.1